albertfgu/diffwave-sashimi/README.md

 ## SaShiMi

-The version of S4 used in these experiments is an outdated version of S4 from January 2022 that predates V2 (February 2022) of the [S4 repository](https://github.com/HazyResearch/state-spaces).
+The version of S4 used in the experiments in the SaShiMi paper is an outdated version of S4 from January 2022 that predates V2 (February 2022) of the [S4 repository](https://github.com/HazyResearch/state-spaces).
 S4 is currently on V3 as of July 2022.

 ### DiffWave+SaShiMi